- Policy Issues

 Nuclear engineering is one of the most integrated of the engineering disciplines.
 The many components of nuclear systems (medical imaging, nuclear fission reactors, ultrasensitive contraband detectors, and fusion reactors) must all be understood.
 Although principals are related, these represent different categories in nuclear.
-Nuclear engineers must be experts in their primary field, as well as knowledgeable in other fields such as electronics, thermodynamics, physics, and materials science.
-The fundamentals of one science are often the same tools used in solving problems in the other disciplines.
+Nuclear engineers must be experts in their primary field, as well as knowledgeable in other fields such as computer scieence, electronics, thermodynamics, physics, and materials science.

 An undergraduate degree in nuclear science and engineering develops the fundamentals of nuclear processes—their production, interactions, and radiation measurements.
 These studies bring the student all the way to the design phase of nuclear-based systems, stressing social, health, environmental, energy and security impacts.

 Studies also incorporate computer methods, thermal-fluid engineering, and electronics—critical tools for a nuclear engineering career.

 The Bachelor of Science (BS) degree in Nuclear Engineering prepares students for careers in the application and engineering of low-energy nuclear physics.
 This includes design, analysis, and operation of radiation systems and their applications, such as fission reactors and accelerators, and biomedical uses.
 Students are also prepared for graduate study in a wide range of engineering and physical sciences.

 A five-year program offers an opportunity to earn a Bachelor of Science (BS) and a Master of Science (MS) in Engineering in an accelerated manner.

 Students can pursue a Doctor of Philosophy (PhD) in Nuclear Engineering then work in research & development at national laboratories or colleges.